gurnitha/2022-django-moviereviews/README.md

         2. Create movie detail path
         3. Create view detail
         4. Add link in home page to go to page detail

         new file:   movie/templates/movie/detail.html
         modified:   movie/templates/movie/home.html
         modified:   movie/urls.py
         modified:   movie/views.py

+#### 18. Creating A User

+#### 18.1 Sign up a new user using the default UserCreationForm

+        When the user submits the signup form, we will have to handle the request and create a user in admin.
+To do so, do these:

+        Works:

+        1. Create a new app called 'accounts'
+        2. Create signupaccount page
+        3. Create path
+        4. Create signupaccount view with signup logic
+        5. Test it out by sign up new user :)

+        modified:   README.md
+        new file:   accounts/__init__.py
+        new file:   accounts/admin.py
+        new file:   accounts/apps.py
+        new file:   accounts/migrations/__init__.py
+        new file:   accounts/models.py
+        new file:   accounts/templates/accounts/signupaccount.html
+        new file:   accounts/tests.py
+        new file:   accounts/urls.py
+        new file:   accounts/views.py
+        modified:   config/settings.py
+        modified:   config/templates/base.html
+        modified:   config/urls.py